 - We develop our supply chains from the ground up, and we stay with these chains as long as they are able to produce.
 We do not put suppliers into ‘bidding wars’ in order to save money.
 Providing long-term commitments to our partners is what we call real fair trade.

-- We know most workers and each production facility - not just the the owners and bosses.
-We know when there kids are sick and we hear about their basketball games.
+- We know most workers and each production facility - not just the owners and bosses.
+We know when their kids are sick and we hear about their basketball games.
 We laugh with them, and we have cried with them.
 Reviewing all employment practices of companies we work with is what we call real fair trade.

 - We process our own Organic Wool tops from start to finish - investing 3 months and many steps just to make the yarn used in our Killington Hikers.
 And it is all done at a 200-year old spinning mill in rural Massachusetts.
 Revitalizing the heritage of appropriate technology, and respecting the hands that create functional goods for our world is what we call real fair trade.